edenfull/RobotWall/README.md

 ```
 ls /dev/*usb*
 ```

+## Future Work
+* It might be nice in the future to build a web interface that could make it significantly easier to manage the content that is displayed on the screen.
+* Storing data in a text file is a very hacky approach.
+I didn't need a database for such small pieces of information that didn't need to be stored for more than a few minutes, but it's definitely not good practice for a real application.

 ## Dedication
 This code is dedicated to the love of my life, Andie, who also came up with the name for this project.
 Thank you for inspiring me to build technical skills while making our home a more welcoming place.